Self-paced

 No description has been provided for this image

 As we can see, the test predicted by the model will always fit the regression equation, since it is the one learned by the model.
-The figure on the left represents the actual values while those on the right, the predicted ones.
-We see that some predicted values coincide with the actual values and those that do not have a noticeable difference.
+The figure on the left represents the actual values, while those on the right are the predicted ones.
+We see that some predicted values match with the actual values, and those that do not have a noticeable difference.
 We will see next the value of the metric to learn more about the performance of the algorithm.

 To calculate the effectiveness of the model we will use the mean squared error (MSE) and the coefficient of determination (R2R^2), one of the most popular metrics: